Why should I consider freezing my stallion’s semen?

 It increases the volume of breedings possible for your stallion.

 Again, logistically, frozen semen makes a lot of sense for a stallion owner.
 As anyone in the breeding business knows, a mare becomes ready on her own time, and often that time is inconvenient.
 If your stallion is in the show ring, he often won’t be available for on demand breedings during prime breeding season, which inconveniently coincides with show season.
 Your stallion may also be on a strict collection schedule to ensure the highest quality collections – a mare’s need for fresh or fresh cooled semen can interfere with that schedule and lead to behavioral and quality problems for your stallion.
-Other problems including injury, multiple mare owners requesting collections simultaneously, weather, or even simple moodiness of the stallion.
+Other problems include injury, multiple mare owners requesting collections simultaneously, weather, or even simple moodiness of the stallion.
 Collecting ahead of time and freezing your stallion’s semen gives you a back-up plan.

 It preserves the genetic potential of your premier stallion against future loss.